 \[\begin{equation} \text{PMI}_* \ =\ \sum_{w_i\in\mathcal{W}} \text{PMI}_{i} \,+\, \rho^{\mathcal{W}, w_*} \,+\, \sigma^{\mathcal{W}} \,-\, \tau^\mathcal{W}\mathbf{1}\ . \end{equation}\]

-This connects paraphrasing to PMI vector addition, as appears in \eqref{eq:two}.
-To develop this further, paraphrasing is generalised, replacing \(w_*\) by \(\mathcal{W}_*\), to a relationship between any two word sets.
-The underlying principle remains the same: word sets paraphrase one another if the distributions of context words around them are similar (indeed, the original paraphrase definition is recovered if \(\mathcal{W}_*\) contains a single word).
-Analogously to above, we find:
+This connects paraphrasing to PMI vector addition, as appears in \eqref{eq:two}, and is readily generalised to quantify the relationship between word sets.
+We say \(\mathcal{W}\) and \(\mathcal{W}_*\) paraphrase one another if the distributions of context words around them are similar (this reduces to the original definition if \(\mathcal{W}_*\) contains a single word).
+Lemma 1 naturally extends to:

 Lemma 2: For any word sets \(\mathcal{W}, \mathcal{W}_*\!\subseteq\!\mathcal{E}\); \(|\mathcal{W}|, |\mathcal{W}_*|\!<\!l\):